BioSTEAMDevelopmentGroup/biosteam/docs/CONTRIBUTING.rst

 noted in the module-level documentation along with the corresponding copyright.

-Any third-party code copied to the BioSTEAM software must be strictly open-source (not copy-left or open-access).
+Any third-party code copied to the BioSTEAM software must be strictly open-source (not copy-left nor open-access).
 Additionally, if the license is different, the module should add the third-party license as an option (dual licensing is OK).